smart-edge-open/specs/doc/applications-onboard/using-openness-cnca.md

 5. UPF IP Address (upfIp)
 6. Network Slice Identifier (SNSSAI)

-Upon successful registration, subscriptions can be instantiated over with NGC AF.
+Upon successful registration, subscriptions can be instantiated over the NGC AF.
 The `af-service-id` is returned by the `register` command to be used in further correspondence with NGC OAM & AF functions.

 Un-registration of the AF service can be performed as in the command below:
 ```shell